BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/19_1_Generate_a_Payment_Request.md

 > :book: ***Commitment transaction.

-Commitment transactions is a transaction that spends the funding transaction.
+Commitment transaction is a transaction that spends the funding transaction.
 Each peer holds the other peer's signature meaning that either one can spent his commitment transaction whatever he wants.
 After each new commitment transaction is created the old one is revoked.

 ### Node information